argodev/weatherstation/README.md

 ### I2C 4 Channel I2C Bus Mux
 This appears as ID 0x49 (73) on the RPI's I2C Bus 1

+This is the TCA9545 and the drivers come with a test script - `testSDL_Pi_TCA9545.py1` that was run and verified it was operating properly.

 ### Bus 0
 - 0x3c - SSD1306 OLED Screen